deutranium/WhatsApp-desktop-app/README.md

 ## Requirements:

-Please ensure you have Chrome and `wmctrl` installed
+Please ensure you have Chrome installed

 **To install Chrome:** Go to [the official website](https://www.google.com/chrome/) and download the installation file from there.

-**To install wmctrl:** Execute the following command in the terminal `sudo apt install wmctrl`
+P.S.: Apart from Chrome, one more package known as `wmctrl` would be installed in your machine which is required for the functioning of these scripts.
+You can read more about it [here](https://www.freedesktop.org/wiki/Software/wmctrl/) or using the command `man wmctrl` in your terminal.

 ## Create the application